Science on Trial

 My own exhibit

-I have done this.
-In a preregistered experiment I ran, the final posterior came in at 0.949 — 0.001 below the 0.95 threshold I had committed to beforehand.
-By my own rules, the result does not confirm.
+I have run the protocol on myself.
+In a preregistered experiment, the final posterior came in at 0.949, a thousandth below the 0.95 threshold I had committed to beforehand.
+By my own rule, the result does not confirm.
 I said so.
-It was harder than any positive result I have ever published.
-This is the flex.
-Your turn.
+Reporting a null I had every incentive to round up was harder than any positive result I have published.

 Written via the double loop.